Requesting Employment or Appointment Accommodations

 - You may now have enough information to provide a reasonable accommodation.
 If so, complete the School and College Reasonable Accommodation Reporting Form and send a copy of it to the Rackham Resolution Officer.

 A task analysis may be requested by the employing unit.
-Typically the faculty supervisor and/or administrative designee will consult with the Rackham Resolution Officer who in turn may consult or refer the administrative designee to the Office of Institutional Equity or Services for Students with Disabilities for guidance when identifying the essential functions of the position and the required knowledge, skills and abilities related to the performance of the essential functions.
+Typically the faculty supervisor and/or administrative designee will consult with the Rackham Resolution Officer who in turn may consult or refer the administrative designee to the Equity, Civil Rights, and Title IX Office (ECRT) or Services for Students with Disabilities for guidance when identifying the essential functions of the position and the required knowledge, skills and abilities related to the performance of the essential functions.
 Provide a copy of the task analysis to the Rackham Resolution Officer.

 Develop Accommodation Plan